 Remediation Period 2 - At the conclusion of the initial remediation period, the faculty member, department chair, and college dean meet to review progress.
 At the conclusion of the meeting, the college dean may:

-· if sufficient progress is not demonstrated, the faculty member's contract may be terminated after consultation with the associate academic vice president for instruction and academic vice president (see 2.5.10 Faculty Grievances).
+- if sufficient progress is not demonstrated, the dean may recommend to the associate academic vice president for instruction and academic vice president that the faculty member's contract to be terminated (see 2.5.10 Faculty Grievances).

 The associate academic vice president for instruction reviews the case and convenes a meeting with the faculty member, department chair, and college dean.
 Together they review the various remediation plans.
 They consider the efforts expended toward improvement by the faculty member and the support provided by the department, college, and University.

 The associate academic vice president for instruction makes a final recommendation for termination for adequate cause or authorization for additional remediation efforts to the Academic vice president.

 A faculty member may be disciplined or terminated for reasons including, but not limited to: unsatisfactory performance, misconduct, sexual harassment, inappropriate gender-based behavior, insubordination, expression contrary to the institutional mission or Church policies and practices in public or private, failure to obtain an ecclesiastical clearance, or violation of copyright or other laws (see 1.1 Mission Statement, 2.3.3 Faculty Performance, 2.5.11 Sexual Misconduct, and 3.3.7 Copyright Clearances).